 Following the regulatory approvals for Elfabrio in May 2023, the receipt of the \$20.0 million milestone payment and the launch of Elfabrio in the United States, the Company released the valuation allowance previously recorded on deferred tax assets in respect of its NOLs in the United States resulting in a net tax benefit of \$3.1 million.
 The Company concluded that, based upon the preponderance of positive evidence over negative evidence and the anticipated ability to use the deferred tax assets, it was more likely than not that these deferred tax assets would be realizable due to forecasted profits.
-The Company considered the following: (i) cumulative profits for tax over the previous 12 quarters in its U.S. operations; (ii) the impact of Section 174 of the TCJA which requires the Company to capitalize and amortize its research and development expenses over 15 years; and (iii) its forecasted profits in the United States following the regulatory approvals of Elfabrio.
+The Company considered the following: (i) cumulative profits for tax over the previous 12 quarters in its U.S. operations; (ii) the impact of Section 174 of the U.S. Tax Cuts and Jobs Act, which was enacted into law in December 2017 (the "TCJA") which requires the Company to capitalize and amortize its research and development expenses over 15 years; and (iii) its forecasted profits in the United States following the regulatory approvals of Elfabrio.